-If you travel to the farthest places (and most beautiful – Dong Van, Meo Vac, Lung Cu …) in the province of Ha Giang, you will have to buy a permit.
+If you travel to the farthest places (and most beautiful – Dong Van, Meo Vac, Lung Cu…) in the province of Ha Giang, you will have to buy a permit.
 This permit can be purchased at the immigration office in Ha Giang town.
 This office is located on the street Tran Phu, 415a in the northern part of the town (see the map below this article).

 Obtaining the permit is very simple.
 The officer is at the window, you hand him yourpassport, he fills in the info from the passport and you pay $10.
 He gives you a permit and your passport back.
 If you arrive on a motorcycle, the police officer will want the registration number of the motorcycle, he writes the reg on the permit.
-A permit can also be purchased at the police station in Meo Vac town.
+A permit can be also purchased at the police station in Meo Vac town.

 👲 Ethnic markets in Ha Giang:

-It’s a very good option to visit a small or large authentic ethnic market in Ha Giang province.
+It’s a very good option and travel tip to visit a small or large authentic ethnic market in Ha Giang province.
 The best days for visiting a large ethnic market are Saturday or Sunday.
 Some markets take place in the working days in the week.
 It’s a great opportunity to see the people of ethnic minorities, who came here travelling many kilometers from their homes.
 They sell mainly fabrics, animals and food.
 Here is a little excerpt of larger markets, ethnic markets are named according to areas where they are held: